thekalinga/books-raw/repo/introduction-to-international-law/29-bibliography.md

 International Adjudications Ancient and Modern (1929--1936), and De la Pradelle and Politis, Recueil des Arbitrages Internationaux.

-Schwarzenberger, International Law, Vol. I, International Law as Applied by International Courts and Tribunals (3rd edition, 1957), and Vol. II, Law of Armed Conflict (1968), is a valuable account of international law based on international judicial and arbitral decisions,
+Schwarzenberger, _International Law, Vol. I_, International Law as Applied by International Courts and Tribunals (3rd edition, 1957), and Vol. II, Law of Armed Conflict (1968), is a valuable account of international law based on international judicial and arbitral decisions,